luisgrm/Linux-Authentication-Lab/docs/00a-migration-rationale.md

 ## What’s Changing?

 - A new Ubuntu Admin VM will be created using Hyper-V.
-- All nested VMs (Fedora IPA server, Ubuntu client, Windows client) will be hosted inside this Admin VM using KVM/QEMU.
 - Setup guides and screenshots will be rewritten to reflect this environment.

 ## What’s Not Changing?

-- The overall architecture remains the same: one Admin VM hosting 3 nested VMs.
+- The overall architecture remains the same: one Admin VM (Ubuntu) hosting 3 nested VMs (Fedora IPA server, Ubuntu client, Windows client) using KVM/QEMU.
 - The project goal — demonstrating centralized Linux authentication with FreeIPA — remains the same.
 - The documentation style, professionalism, and structure remain consistent.